Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 False security

-Some young people think these substances are undetectable.
+Some young people believe these substances are undetectable.
 In reality, there are specific tests adapted to certain families of synthetic cannabinoids.

-Important point: a classic THC test is not always enough to detect PTC or Buddha Blue, as these products may not contain THC.
-The choice of test must therefore be adapted to the molecules sought.
+Important point: a standard THC test is not always sufficient to detect PTC or Buddha Blue, as these products may not contain THC.
+The choice of test must therefore be adapted to the molecules being sought.

-Symptoms may vary depending on the molecule, dose and the person’s condition.
-Poisoning can occur quickly, sometimes after a few inhalations, especially when the product concentration is unknown.
+Symptoms may vary depending on the molecule, dose, and person’s condition.
+Intoxication can occur quickly, sometimes after a few inhalations, especially when the product concentration is unknown.

-Neurological signs: dizziness, loss of balance, difficulty moving, malaise, loss of consciousness or seizures.
+Neurological signs: dizziness, loss of balance, difficulty moving, fainting, loss of consciousness, or convulsions.

 Cardiovascular signs: tachycardia, chest pain, palpitations, feeling of tightness.